 - You have been employed for at least six months.

 Once you have submitted the request, your employer will discuss it with you.
-They will also check if there are reasons for the company why it cannot be done.
-Your employer must make a decision and provide written notification at least one month before you wish to start working shorter or longer hours.
+They will also check if there are reasons why it might not be possible for the company.
+Your employer must make a decision and provide written notice at least 1 month before you wish to work shorter, longer, or more flexibly.

-If your employer agrees to your request, the employment contract will be permanently adjusted.
-The new agreements will continue to apply, even if your circumstances change (again).
-In principle, your employer must start with the working hours you want.
-If that is not possible, they must provide written reasons for why it cannot be done and make a new proposal.
-You decide whether you agree with it.
-If not, the adjustment will not proceed.
+Is your employer in agreement with your request?
+Then the employment contract is definitively adjusted.
+The new arrangements remain in effect even if your circumstances change again.
+In principle, your employer must adhere to the working hours you want.
+If that is not possible, they must provide written reasons why it cannot be done and propose a new arrangement.
+You decide whether to agree with it.
+If not, the adjustment does not proceed.

-Are you regularly working more hours than your contract states?
+Do you consistently work more hours than your contract states?

-If you have been working an average of more hours than stated in your contract for a long period, you can ask your employer to adjust the number of hours.
+If you have been working an average of more hours than stated in your contract for an extended period, you can ask your employer to adjust the number of hours.
 This is possible if you have been working according to this fixed pattern for at least three months.
 Download a sample letter for working hours that you can send to your employer.